cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 };
 ~~~

-If you've played the game at least once then you know that this class contains more than we get in-game.
+If you've played the game at least once then you know that this enum contains more than we get in-game.

 So, what does it actually show us?